yash24septem/Co-Vijay/README.md

 # Co-Vijay

-This project is being made in our college Technical Fest "Avishkar" of MNNIT Allahabad We are a group of three students working on this project ,
+This project is being made in our college Technical Fest "Avishkar" of MNNIT Allahabad \n We are a group of three students working on this project ,
-                   Yash Khandelwal
+                   Yash Khandelwal ,
-                   Satya Prakash Satyam
+                   Satya Prakash Satyam ,
-                   Ayushman Singh
+                   Ayushman Singh .

 This project helps the student in registering and booking vaccination slots to get themselves vaccinated and help our country fight against COVID.

 This project will be made using Java EE and frameworks Spring/Spring Boot.